ShubbeLeontij/sightgenerator/README.md

 data.xlsx - table used to build sights.
 Each line is a separate sight.
 For convenience, the data is divided into sheets.
 ALL is for AB and RB sights (without parallax), all other sheets for SB.
 Columns from left to right: tank name, convergence in meters, projectile muzzle velocity in m/s, gunner's sight zoom without zooming in, sight type, then data from AssetViewer about sight location relative to the barrel.

-settings.json - main settings file
+settings.json - main settings file (open in any text editor)

 General settings: